-- Use clamps or another practical way to secure and support the work piece to a stable platform.
-Holding the work by hand or against your body leaves it unstable and may lead to loss of control. - Before driving fasteners into walls, floors or ceilings, check for the location of wiring and pipes. - The intended use is described in this instruction manual. - The use of any accessory or attachment or performance of any operation with this tool other than those recommended in this instruction manual may present a risk of personal injury and/or damage to property.
+- Use auxiliary handles supplied with the tool.
+Loss of control can cause personal injury. - Hold power tool by insulated gripping surfaces when performing an operation where the cutting accessory may contact hidden wiring.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Hold power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
+Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Use clamps or another practical way to secure and support the workpiece to a stable platform.
+Holding the work by hand or against your body leaves it unstable and may lead to loss of control. - Before drilling into walls, floors or ceilings, check for the location of wiring and pipes. - Avoid touching the tip of a drill bit just after drilling, as it may be hot. - The intended use is described in this instruction manual.
+The use of any accessory or attachment or performance of any operation with this tool other than those recommended in this instruction manual may present a risk of personal injury and/or damage to property.